 - Poor solvent resistance, attacked by many chemicals

 - Poor thermal stability

-You can email email@example.com for more information about this testing.
-As a result, the completed filament was a great success, very easy to extrude thanks to the aircooling (via the fans) to keep it from overheating.
-Below is a short video of the whole process:
+As a result, the completed filament was a great success, very easy to extrude thanks to the air-cooling (via the fans) that kept it from overheating.
+Below is a short video of the whole process.

 But what about 3D printing using PS?
 Well, High Impact Polystyrene (HIPS) is great for this.
 This is s a tough durable material, similar to the popular ABS.
 While it may not be the cheapest option, it does use Limonene as a solvent.
 The result is a slightly lemon-like smell to the finished product.
 The heater element of your 3D printer needs to be controlled quite finely with this material otherwise there will be a fair degree of warping as the hot material is placed on the cooling layer.
 But, you should be good with printing smaller parts though, as the speed of printing should be just fine to prevent warping.

 In the end, polystyrene is a very interesting thermoplastic.
 With quite a range of characteristics and uses, it’s easy to see why it has become so popular.
 And, although it’s so similar to say ABS, its positive qualities such as its good impact resistance and ease of finishing make it a strong contender against the other plastics out there.